chocolate-doom/chocolate-doom/README.md

 Its core features are:

  * Enhanced 640x400 display resolution, with the original 320x200 resolution still available in the "High Resolution Rendering: Off" mode.
+ * Widescreen rendering to use all the screen space of 16:9 monitors.
  * Uncapped rendering framerate with interpolation and optional vertical synchronization (VSync) with the screen refresh rate.
  * Intermediate gamma correction levels (0.5, 1.5, 2.5 and 3.5).
  * Removal of all static engine limits, or at least raising of the less crucial ones.